 5. "(I'm a) Stand By My Woman Man"

 Milsap certainly excelled as a genre-defiant crossover crooner, but he really nailed it out of the park when he selected straight-up country songs like this homage to Tammy Wynette.
 For some more unapologetic country, look up "Pure Love," "You Snap Your Fingers" and "Let My Love Be Your Pillow."

 4. "I Wouldn't Have Missed It For The World"

 Twangy pop in the style of contemporary superstar Kenny Rogers always sounded like pure AM gold on Milsap's albums.
 That never rang truer than on this slice of cosmopolitan country music.

 There's something very '80s about the overall vibes of this Grammy-nominated hit.
 The rock-influenced use of synthesizers and a guitar solo on this Mike Reid-penned classic about a lover with wandering eyes turned a few heads back in 1983.

 One of the most iconic lines this side of "hello darlin'" comes from this jovial, pop-friendly tale of false bravado.
 It's the inverse of a helpless romantic's musical pleas. "(I'd Be) a Legend in My Time" is a sadder song with an equally quirky title and premise.

 As gorgeous as Milsap's voice sounds on the slower ballads like "What a Difference You've Made in My Life," "Only One Love in My Life," "Stranger Things Have Happened," "It Was Almost Like a Song" and the misnomer "Nobody Likes Sad Songs," the standard for his piano-driven material has to be this more markedly country tale of hitching a ride to East Tennessee.

-Honorable Mentions: "She Loves My Car", "Button Off My Shirt", and "Still Losing You"
+Honorable Mentions: "She Loves My Car", "Button Off My Shirt", "I Hate You," and "Still Losing You"